-Depending on the value specified by ixxxx, this service call may cause a transition between the CPU locked state and the CPU unlocked state and/or a transition between the dispatching disabled state and the dispatching enabled state.
+Depending on the value specified by ixxxx, this service call may cause the transition between the CPU locked state and the CPU unlocked state and/or the transition between the dispatching disabled state and the dispatching enabled state.
 The value causing these transitions and the transition caused by this service call are implementation-defined.

-In implementations where the CPU state is managed with the processor's interrupt mask, changing the processor's interrupt mask may cause a transition between the CPU states or a transition between the dispatching states.
-In implementations where these states are managed by a combination of the processor's interrupt mask and a variable, the variable's value must be updated to reflect the change in the processor's interrupt mask caused by this service call.
+In implementations where the CPU state is managed with the interrupt mask, changing the interrupt mask may cause the transition between the CPU states or the transition between the dispatching states.
+In implementations where these states are managed by a combination of the interrupt mask and a variable, the variable's value must be updated to reflect the change in the interrupt mask.

-The data type for ixxxx has been changed from UINT to IXXXX.
+The data type for ixxxx has been change from UINT to IXXXX.